SWASTIRATH/Reproducibles_PeerAssignment2/storm_data.md

 Reproducible Research: Peer Assessment 2
 ==========================================
-Created by Xiaodan Zhang on July 25, 2014
+Created by Swasti Srivastva on June 20, 2015

 ## Impact of Severe Weather Events on Public Health and Economy in the United States